Frequently Asked Questions

 MTAShare does manage incoming MTAs as well as outgoing MTAs.
 If you receive an MTA from a provider that uses MTAShare, you will receive a standard template that you can accept without review (except, perhaps, an Appendix of additional terms), and the system will be able to recognize both parties and automate this transfer.
 However, if the provider is not an MTAShare user, then you may not get a standard template, and you may need to review and negotiate the terms of such MTA – in this case, MTAShare is still helpful, but acts more so as a document management system instead of an automation system.

-Negative – although MTAShare was programmed by Inteum, it was built as a standalone system and is available to all interested customers, regardless of the technology management system used.
-Inteum is developing data transfer capabilities that will make it convenient for MTAShare users to transfer completed MTAs and related information into Inteum, but similar transfer capabilities can be built for other technology management systems.
+No, although MTAShare was programmed by Inteum, it was built as a standalone system and is available to all interested customers, regardless of the technology management system used.
+For Inteum customers, agreement records can now be automatically created in Minuet after a request is made through MTAShare.
+An external API is being developed for similar transfer capabilities that can be built for other technology management systems.

 The standard language of the MTA templates is NOT NEGOTIABLE – the deal with users of MTAShare is the recipient is provided a non-negotiable MTA, but also one that is an established standard and should be acceptable to the recipient (perhaps even without the need to read it).
 Certain of the standard MTAs – notable the AUTM versions of the UBMTA – allow the provider to include additional terms and conditions via an Appendix.
 The recipient only need review the Appendix to determine if the MTA is acceptable, and the terms of the Appendix added by the provider can be negotiable, separate from the base language of the standard template.

 MTAShare can be made to share completed MTAs and corresponding information with an institution’s technology management system.
-Inteum is building this connectivity between MTAShare and the Inteum technology management system, which will be available in an near future version.
-Other system providers can similarly build such connectivity to their system.
+Inteum has built the API for connectivity between MTAShare and Minuet.
+Other system providers can similarly build such connectivity to their system with an external API we are developing to be released later this year.

 MTAShare does not interface with other MTA systems.
 Users can always create a record in MTAShare of an MTA processed using a third-party system (such as Addgene) so that all MTAs are in a single place.